Wow, where do I begin? Ok, the start.

 After a week I was called and offered an interview.
 I was ecstatic and grew more and more confident that I knew I could do it.
-Everyday I imagined myself in the role and researched the specifications, did everything I could to prepare.
+Every day I imagined myself in the role, researching the specifications, and did everything I could to prepare.

-I was called and told I had made it through to the second stages and my second interview would take place in three weeks who would be held with a manager who was away until then.
+I was called and told I had made it through to the second stages, and my second interview would take place in three weeks, which would be held with a manager who was away until then.

-Not only did I get this job, that started of being a grand more than the one I failed to get before but before I even had time to sign the contract the job specification changed, the salary was raised and I was now Supervisor with added responsibilities and duties. £3000 more than the first job, with great benefits and around great people I already worked with, and in the place I want to continue to build my career.
+Not only did I get this job, that started off being a grand more than the one I failed to get before, but before I even had time to sign the contract the job specification changed, the salary was raised, and I was now supervisor with added responsibilities and duties. $3000 more than the first job, with great benefits and around great people I already worked with, and in the place I want to continue to build my career.

 It’s been a few months since I first started and I am still so very happy with the delay of my wants.
 I am so thankful that I experienced the feeling of wanting something so bad, and after disappointment forced myself to channel my energy into getting it.
 I am so thankful for that delay, and thank God for giving me the patience and courage to stay hopeful.

 My own story inspires me, and I now know I can be, do, and create anything I want in my life.
 That everything comes from within and is given to us at our own perfect time.